 Council Permit For A Worm Farm Septic Tank

+This is why we are happy to take on responsibility of obtaining your worm farm septic tank permit.
 With over 20 years experience the A&A team has been liaising with local councils from all over Australia and have made the permit application process very simple and easy for its customers.
 The A&A team will complete and manage your worm septic tank system application during its approval process.
 We do all the hard work for you.

 One of the most commonly asked questions is “Will council allow me to install this worm farm septic tank in my area?”